Survey-Buddy/surveybuddy-frontend/README.md

 #### **2. Inheritance**

-- Shared middleware functions (e.g., for authentication and role validation) act as a base layer for route-specific middleware, following an inheritance-like structure.
+- Shared middleware functions (e.g., for authentication and validation) act as a base layer for route-specific middleware, following an inheritance-like structure.
 For example:
   - `isCreator` middleware extends basic authentication checks by adding role-specific logic.

 #### **3. Polymorphism**

 - Polymorphism is demonstrated in:
-  - **Frontend Reusability**: Reusable React components (e.g., buttons, modals, forms) adapt to different contexts using props, allowing a single component to handle multiple use cases.
+  - **Frontend Reusability**: Reusable React components (e.g., buttons, modals, forms) adapt to different contexts using props or conditional statements, allowing a single component to handle multiple use cases.
   - **Backend Methods**: Overriding default Mongoose schema methods (e.g., `toJSON`) for formatting database output to suit the application's requirements.

 #### **4. Abstraction**

-- **Utilities and Services**: Common logic, such as validation, API requests, and error handling, is abstracted into utility functions and shared services.
+- **Utilities and Services**: Common logic, such as validation, API requests, and types, are abstracted into utility functions and shared services.
 This abstraction hides implementation details while exposing clear, reusable interfaces.
 - **Routes**: Backend routing uses layered abstraction:
   - Routes define the entry points.
   - Middleware handles common processing (e.g., validation, authentication).